+Sleep disruption is common in people who struggle with cocaine use.
 Some of the most frequently reported sleep problems with cocaine addiction are:

-- sleep deficits
+- Sleep deficits

-- declines in sleep quality and quantity
+- Declines in sleep quality and quantity

-- lack of awareness of sleep problems
+- Lack of awareness of sleep problems

-- impairments in learning and attention
+- Impairments in learning and attention

 The truth is that cocaine-induced insomnia is more than just a sleep problem; it can actually contribute to relapse.
 As a result of relapse, a person may start a vicious cycle of using cocaine to try to feel normal.

-Cocaine abuse can also lead to cognitive deficits involving sleep patterns, and even though people don’t realize it, they become addicted and use more of the drug to try to get back on a normal sleep schedule.
+Cocaine use can also lead to cognitive deficits involving sleep patterns, and even though people don’t realize it, they become addicted and use more of the drug to try to get back on a normal sleep schedule.

 What Is Cocaine?

 Cocaine is a naturally-occurring derivative of the coca plant.
 It’s a water-soluble white powder that can be snorted, inhaled, smoked, or injected into the veins.
-Cocaine belongs to a drug class known as CNS stimulants and is abused for the feeling of euphoria and an increase in energy it produces.
+Cocaine belongs to a drug class known as CNS stimulants and is used for the feeling of euphoria and an increase in energy it produces.

 The effects of snorted cocaine take a few minutes to be fully active, then wear off after 15 to 30 minutes.
-Smoked or injected cocaine kicks in almost instantly, but wears off faster than when the drug is snorted.
+Smoked or injected cocaine kicks in almost instantly but wears off faster than when the drug is snorted.

 In some cases, the high from cocaine will last up to an hour, but for the most part, cocaine produces a short-term euphoria characterized by intense bursts of energy.
 The psychological effects of cocaine don’t always wear off as rapidly as the initial high, and it’s common for the drug to disrupt sleep patterns.

-What Are The Dangers Of Cocaine-Induced Insomnia?
+What Are the Dangers Of Cocaine-Induced Insomnia?

 Sleep is vital to our physical and mental health.
 Getting the right amount of sleep contributes to healing and repairing the heart, as well as the blood vessels, and allowing the brain to rest.

 Not only does insomnia lead to mental and physical problems, but it can also contribute to the likelihood of relapse.

 Withdrawal Symptoms Of Cocaine

 When a person suffering from cocaine addiction stops using the drug, they may first experience a crash followed by withdrawal.
-Depending on the amount of cocaine they used, withdrawal can last anywhere from one to three weeks.
+Depending on the amount of cocaine they use, withdrawal can last anywhere from one to three weeks.
 Certain withdrawal symptoms, like depression, can last for months after a person stops using cocaine.

 Certain cocaine withdrawal symptoms may be exacerbated by insomnia, including:

-- lack of pleasure
+- Lack of pleasure

-- general discomfort
+- General discomfort

-- vivid and unpleasant dreams
+- Vivid and unpleasant dreams

-- fear and anxiety
+- Fear and anxiety

-- suicidal thoughts
+- Suicidal thoughts